-Because of the Czech Republic’s position in Eastern Europe, the David L. Boren Scholarships are also relevant options.
-Also created by the federal government these programs are aimed at educating the next generation of high-level security leaders across a range of disciplines.
-Eligible applicants must be pursuing studies in an approved critical needs country like the Czech Republic where their program will allow them the opportunity to assimilate into everyday culture and language.
-Students may apply for undergraduate or graduate awards.
-This program is recruiting top scholars.
-Scholarships are up to $20,000.
-This is a 1-for-1 exchange: you receive a year of scholarship money and you agree to work a year for the Department of Defense or Homeland Security.
-Preference for the awards is given to candidates who are considering long-term careers in the defense industry.
+Because of the Czech Republic’s position in Eastern Europe, David L. Boren Scholarships provide relevant funding for Czech studies.
+Created by the Federal Government, these scholarships are aimed at educating the next generation of high-level security leaders, across a range of disciplines.
+Eligible applicants must be pursuing degrees in approved critical needs countries, like the Czech Republic.
+Preference for winning is given to programs that provide participants with opportunities to assimilate into regional culture and language.
+Students may apply for undergraduate or graduate awards, which are valued at as much as $20,000 each.
+There is a 1-for-1 exchange attached to the scholarship, which requires one year of work, for the Department of Defense or Homeland Security, in exchange for each year of scholarship assistance.
+Preference for winning the awards is given to candidates who are considering long-term careers in the defense industry.

 Study Abroad Organizations

-CIEE offers an abroad program in the Czech Republic.
-Students study in Prague and examine the socio-political vicissitudes that have brought the country to where it stands today.
-Scholarships are competitive for programs offered by CIEE, a leading study abroad provider:
+CIEE offers a study-abroad program in the Czech Republic.
+Students work on-location, in Prague, to examine the socio-political vicissitudes that have been formative influences in the current system.
+Scholarships are competitive for programs offered by CIEE, a leading study abroad provider.
+For example:

-- Robert Bailey Scholarships are designed to offer modest monetary support to minority students.
-Applicants must have both academic smarts as well as financial need.
-Awards are $500.
+- Robert Bailey Scholarships are designed to offer modest support for minority students enrolled abroad.
+Applicants must have academic transcripts reflecting excellence, and prove financial need.
+Awards are each valued at $500.

-- CIEE International Studies Scholarships are the flagship awards.
-Awards vary depending on number given and student need.
-Selection is competitive and based on academics and financial need.
+- CIEE International Studies Scholarships are the flagship awards dispensed by the organization.
+Award amounts vary depending on how many are given annually, and selection is judged competitively, based on academic performance and financial need.

-The American Institute for Foreign Study (AIFS) is another leading provider of challenging and well-planned abroad programs.
-Their Czech Republic program in Prague promises students programs of study across a wide range of disciplines including history, arts and literature.
-Scholarships with AIFS include:
+The American Institute for Foreign Study (AIFS) is another leading provider for challenging and well-planned study-abroad programs.
+The organization’s Czech Republic program, based in Prague, promises learning opportunities covering a wide range of disciplines, including: History, art and literature.
+Scholarships from AIFS include these recent examples:

-- AIFS International Scholarships are awarded to dozens of students on the basis of both merit and financial need.
-The awards are not huge, but certainly help with expenses. $500 awards meted out.
-Applicants are also expected to compete with an essay explaining their desire for studying in the Czech Republic.
+- AIFS International Scholarships are awarded on the basis of merit and financial need.
+The gifts are not huge, but the $500 awards are meted out to students who need the money most.
+Applicants are expected to compete for the awards, by submitting essays explaining their educational goals relating to the Czech Republic.

-- As if the Gilman Scholarships were not enough, AIFS also tops off the scholarship tank with a “bonus” scholarship.
+- AIFS also puts-forth a “bonus” scholarship.
 The Gilman Scholarship Bonus goes to those students who are Gilman Scholars and participating in the AIFS Czech Republic program.
-Bonus is $500.
+Each bonus is worth $500.